 Because of the relative rarity of cancer in children, all patients with aggressive brain tumors should be considered for entry into a clinical trial.
 To determine and implement optimum treatment, treatment planning by a multidisciplinary team of cancer specialists who have experience treating childhood brain tumors is required.
 Radiation therapy of pediatric brain tumors is technically demanding and should be performed in centers that have experience in that area to ensure optimal results.

-The standard treatment option for newly diagnosed subependymoma (WHO Grade I) includes the following:
+The standard treatment options for newly diagnosed subependymoma (WHO Grade I) include the following:

 Occasionally, subependymomas cause ventricular obstruction and, in these cases, ventriculoperitoneal shunt placement is indicated.
 Spontaneous intratumoral hemorrhage has also been observed.